New tile or retile?

 Some people spend a lot of time in the bathroom.
 So, why shouldn’t you feel comfortable in there?
 The bathroom is one of the places where potential buyers will look the closest.
 They want to make sure it’s clean, in-style, and definitely not off-putting.

 And let’s face it: your avocado-green sink and toilet ain’t a selling point.
 Also, the less said about that weird brown and orange tile scheme, the better.

 Retiling before you sell takes care of all that dirty, stained old grout you’ve been building up, and removes any mold that may be sneaking in from all that moisture.

-Clean, stylish bathrooms are a definite added value.
+Clean, stylish bathrooms are a definitely added value.

 Retile Your Kitchen